-- 4.1 The Chief Executive and the Trust Board has a legal responsibility for Trust policies and for ensuring that they are carried out effectively. - 4.2 Trust Strategic Workforce Group has the responsibility for adopting this policy. - 4.3 Directors and Heads of Service are responsible for: - Ensuring that comprehensive arrangements are in place regarding adherence to this policy and how this policy is applied within their own area of responsibility.
+The Chief Executive and the Trust Board has a legal responsibility for Trust policies and for ensuring that they are carried out effectively.

+- 4.2 Trust Strategic Workforce Group has the responsibility for adopting this policy. - 4.3 Directors and Heads of Service are responsible for: - Ensuring that comprehensive arrangements are in place regarding adherence to this policy and how this policy is applied within their own area of responsibility. - Ensuring that team managers and other management staff are given clear instruction about the policy arrangements so that they in turn can instruct staff under their direction.

-- Ensuring that team managers and other management staff are given clear instruction about the policy arrangements so that they in turn can instruct staff under their direction. - 4.4 Managers and Team leaders are responsible for: - Implementing this policy and the procedures outlined within it, seeking advice from the HR department (Advisory and or Employee Services team) at the earliest possible stage. - Ensure that all their employees are aware of the existence of this policy. - 4.5 All Trust Employees for responsibility for complying with this policy.
-Employees also have a responsibility to: - Support the Trust to achieve its Vision - To act at all times in accordance with the Trust's Values - To adhere to, at all times, any Professional and NHS Code of Conducts both during any periods of leave as per detailed in this policy as well as outside of those periods.
+4.4 Managers and Team leaders are responsible for:

+- Implementing this policy and the procedures outlined within it, seeking advice from the HR department (Advisory and/or Employee Services team) at the earliest possible stage.
+To provide relevant support to their employee where notified of their reserve forces status. - To inform the HR Advisory Team and Employee Services if they receive notification of an employee's reserve forces status from the MoD. - Ensure that all their employees are aware of the existence of this policy. - 4.5 All Trust Employees for responsibility for complying with this policy.
+Employees also have a responsibility to: - Ensure the MoD has the correct information regarding the employee's current employer.
+This enables the MoD to provide written notification annually to the Trust confirming the employee is a reservist. - To inform the employer that they are a member of the reserve forces. - Support the Trust to achieve its Vision. - To act at all times in accordance with the Trust's Values - To adhere to, at all times, any Professional and NHS Code of Conducts both during any periods of leave as per detailed in this policy as well as outside of those periods.

-5.0 Types of Reservist
+5.0 Types of Reservists

-- 5.1 There are two main types of Reservist: - Volunteer Reservists civilians recruited into the Royal Naval Reserves, Royal Marines Reserves, Army Reserve and Royal Auxiliary Air Force. - Regular Reservists ex-regular servicemen who may retain a liability to be mobilised depending on how long they have served in the Armed Forces. - 5.2 The Reserve Forces Act 1996 also provides for other categories, such as: - Full Time Reserve Service -Reservists who wish to serve full time with regulars for a predetermined period in a specific posting - Additional Duties Commitment part-time service for a specified period in a particular post - Sponsored Reserves These are personnel employed by a contractor to provide a service to the Ministry of Defence (MoD). - High Readiness Reserves These are Reserves, usually with a particular skill set, that are available at short notice (with written agreement from their employer)
+- 5.1 There are two main types of Reservists: - Volunteer Reservists civilians recruited into the Royal Naval Reserves, Royal Marines Reserves, Army Reserve and Royal Auxiliary Air Force. - Regular Reservists ex-regular servicemen who may retain a liability to be mobilised depending on how long they have served in the Armed Forces. - 5.2 The Reserve Forces Act 1996 also provides for other categories, such as: - Full Time Reserve Service -Reservists who wish to serve full time with regulars for a predetermined period in a specific posting. - Additional Duties Commitment part-time service for a specified period in a particular post - Sponsored Reserves These are personnel employed by a contractor to provide a service to the Ministry of Defence (MoD). - High Readiness Reserves These are Reserves, usually with a particular skill set, that are available at short notice (with written agreement from their employer).